Lfd4/dodocker/README.md

 Overview
 ========

-dodocker is a build and registry upload tool for docker images.
+dodocker is a dependency based build tool for docker images.
+It supports uploading built images to a private registry.
 It is based upon [doit task management & automation tool](http://pydoit.org/).
-It reads a dodocker.yaml task definition file and can run Dockerfiles as well as shell scripts.
+The build configuration is provided by a very simple to use yaml file.

 dodocker was especially conceived to build docker images from scratch without the need to use images from docker.com registry.
 Nevertheless it is possible to base your builds on